 As an introduction to this topic I will briefly summarize some of the factors that hold favor to the United States that influence how drones are used.
 In this essay, I will introduce the opposing schools of thought and reveal their flaws and the miscalculations used to bolster them entitled Intelligence Gathering, Execution of Tasks, and The Issue of Casualties.
 These schools of thought suggest that the use of drones leads to chaotic and out-of-control scenarios during intel gathering missions without active human involvement and imply that tasks at hand cannot be handled to the same effect as that of a human operative, resulting in a massive amount of civilian deaths.
 After the refutation, I will lastly segue into the paper’s main arguments that reinforce the claim that drones preserve and protect America’s interests with a brief refutation of the counterarguments that follow.
 The discussion will aim to illustrate that some of the opposing arguments focus on points that are not applicable in real situations or neglect important distinctions.

 With the use of drones, America has a leadership presence in the world for attacking terror, solving crises, and attempting to remove chaos and bring stability into developing and third-world countries.
 Some opposing scholars might state that heavy involvement overseas poses various moral hazards such as American troop casualties, our interest in natural resources, and our commitment to building democracies and replacing authoritarian leadership.
 Although there isn’t an unanimous agreement, it can be argued that all of the former reasons for intervening are in America’s interests and generally help others despite our motives or intentions.
 The benefits of reducing American casualties require no explanation.
 On the other hand, obtaining resources while simultaneously building up other countries is controversial.
 To put it simply, advancing America’s interests is not detrimental and helps improve living conditions in those areas.
 The drone program makes the conflict interference, terror intervention and democracy building actions more quantitative at a spending level, with some ethical arguments that are less emotional for Americans than it would be otherwise.
 The United States has a unique form of mandate from the public.
 The public elects officials to represent their views, and these officials vote on foreign issues such as deploying American soldiers overseas to fight.
 If public disapproval is at a low, the public can vote their representative out of public office and elect another representative that will make their voices heard.
 “The foreign policy of republics are more peaceful, [than that of monarchs] at least in part because the public can play a constructive role in constraining policy makers; accountability to the public can restrain any war-making proclivities of leaders”.
 American soldier casualties are one of these issues and is a sensitive topic nation-wide, so the less emotional the American public is, the less opposition there will be to carrying out actions deemed to be necessary.

+Opposing School of Thought: Intelligence Gathering